warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Space

 A space functions as a management hub for a collection of keys, akin to an organization.
 It enables you to maintain separate spaces for distinct purposes, such as distinguishing between personal and professional uses.

 ---

+Spaces are identity-abstracted, privacy-preserved, account-aggregated Warden addresses with which users can interact with OApps or entirely separate web3 applications.

+---